Jump to:Page Content

 Tel: (1) 617-495-1621

 Eunjee Lee is a Giorgio Ruffolo Post-doctoral Research Fellow in the Sustainability Science Program and based at Harvard’s Department of Organismic and Evolutionary Biology.
-She is exploring the sustainability of the hydrologic cycle in the Amazon and surrounding regions with the ongoing expansion of agriculture and changes in climate and increasing carbon dioxide.
-Eunjee is contributing to collaborative work with the Initiative on Sustainable Development in Amazonia: Land Use and the Hydrologic Cycle led by Professor Paul Moorcroft.
+She is exploring the sustainability of the hydrologic cycle associated with changes in climate and land cover in the Amazon and the surrounding regions.
+Eunjee is contributing to collaborative work with the Initiative on Sustainable Development of the Amazon and its Surrounding Regions: The Interplay of Changing Climate, Hydrology, and Land Use led by Professor Paul Moorcroft.
+Her research interests include: 1) investigation of unsteadiness of the hydrologic cycle using a modeling tool for atmosphere-biosphere interactions; 2) integrated assessment of the impact of climate change and water; and 3) engaging the scientific community to improve the use of scientific knowledge in sciencepolicymaking.
 Prior to joining Harvard, Eunjee received her Sc.D. in Atmospheric Sciences from the Massachusetts Institute of Technology (MIT) in 2011 and worked as a post-doctoral research associate at the MIT Center for Global Change Science.
 Her dissertation investigated the role of meteorology-driven seed dispersal in the plant migration process and the impacts of anticipated climate change on natural biogeography and ecosystems.
 Eunjee is a recipient of the Martin Fellowship for Sustainability (2008) and the MIT Presidential Fellowship (2005).
 She also holds a master’s degree in Chemistry from Ohio State University, and a bachelor’s degree in Chemical Engineering from Seoul National University.
 Her faculty host is Paul Moorcroft.